WayneZhang233/VoucherConnect/README.md

-# Local-Business-Service-Platform
+# VoucherConnect
-A local business service platform, integrating **merchant discount publishing, user voucher purchasing, and store visit notes posting** using Spring Boot.
-Key features include user login, flash sale voucher purchasing, note posting, and engagement functions such as liking and following.
+A deals and engagement platform for **merchant discount publishing, voucher purchasing, note posting, and user engagement features like liking and following**.
 The platform solves the problem of **scattered discount information** across various businesses and provides an engaging community.

 Adopting a front-end and back-end separation model, with the back-end deployed on Tomcat and the front-end deployed on Nginx.